thomaspayton/CSHARP-QA/README.md

 Special method of the class which gets automatically whenever an instance of the class is created.

-Q: When can var be used to declare a variable and how is the type for the variable determined?
+Q: When can var be used to declare a variable and how is the type for the variable determined? variables that are declared at method scope can have an implicit "type" var.
+An implicitly typed local variable is strongly typed just as if you had declared the type yourself, but the compiler determines the type.

 Q: What is an abstract class?
 designed to be inherited by subclasses that either implement or override its methods